dataasciences/dataasciences.github.io/_posts/2024-05-04-Demystify-ML-1.md

 So, in the above situation, we choose the Outlook attribute as that has the highest gain value.

-### Gini Index
+## Gini Index

-The Gini index which is different than Gini Impurity says, that if we select two items from a population at random then they must be of the same class and the probability for this is 1 if the population is pure.
+The Gini index which is different than the Gini Impurity says, that if we select two items from a population at random then they must be of the same class and the probability for this is 1 if the population is pure.

 Steps to calculate Gini for a split: